Did you know that there are over 800,000 Americans residing in assisted living communities?

 2. Ask About Amenities

 As we’ve mentioned before, one of the major benefits of these communities is the available amenities.
-In fact, besides care, amenities can a major factor for people when choosing where to live.
+In fact, besides care, amenities can be a major factor for people when choosing where to live.

 It can be similar to choosing a hotel for your vacation.
 If the hotel offers a swimming pool, gym, salon, restaurant, free airport transfers, etc then you’re going to feel looked after.
-You’ll have lots to do and everything is close by.
+You’ll have lots to do, and everything is close by.